Holiday Advice for LGBT Travellers

 LGBT Travel Advice

-When planning your holiday, it’s important to be aware that some hotels – especially in lesser-known areas - may refuse bookings from same sex couples.
+Some of the biggest cities and hotels have a welcoming and lively LBGT community.
+However, when planning your holiday, it’s important to be aware that some hotels – especially in lesser-known areas - may refuse bookings from same sex couples.
 In countries where same sex couples are illegal, it's advised that customers book a twin room.
 So be sure to check before you fly.

 Beware of Cons